jiasong18/Ant-Media-Server-Wiki/Simulcasting-to-Social-Media-Channels.md

 ![](images/ant-media-server-application-social-streaming.png?raw=true)

-All of Social Media Authentications is completely you will see your Pages name written in Setting / Social Streaming section.
+All of Social Media Authentications is completely you will see your Pages name written in `Settings` / `Social Streaming` section.

 ![](images/ant-media-server-live-stream-social-media.png?raw=true)